tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 # Concurrent algorithm for Sudoku and comparison with sequential algorithm

 In this repository I include a sequential algorithm for Sudoku as well as a concurrent algorithm for it.
 I am using Scala.
 In particular, I am using the skills learned in the Concurrent Programming course taught in the University of Oxford CS Department.
-Additional to my own submitted homework with regards to this problem, I am providing an extended analysis about different ways one could solve this problem concurrently.
 I am availing myself of the CSO library, the one I learned concurrent programming with, and please see https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/ for a reference.

 I am generating random random intermediate states from the valid solution